dmontaner-papers/gsa4mirna/supplementary_files_permutation/permutation_analysis_report.md

 | THCA| 0| 0| 0|
 | UCEC| 0.129| 0| 0.645|

 :% FP in paired studies

 \newpage

-The amount of False Positives found in the permuted analysis in **unpaired studies** remains under the expected thresholds according to the p-value cutoff selected except for COAD which shows a median next to this threshold.
+The amount of False Positives found in the permuted analysis in **unpaired studies** remains under the expected thresholds according to the p-value cutoff selected.
 \newline